Anupama12344/skills-communicate-using-markdown/README.md

   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->
-a #

 # Communicate  using Markdown

-<h3>_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._
+_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._

 <!--
   <<< Author notes: Start of the course >>>